qaware/qaware-blog-source/content/posts/kubecon-eu-2022.md

 ### Cilium: The Future Of Service Meshes?

 Service Meshes were a prominent topic at this KubeCon.
-There were lots of experience reports on Linkerd (surprisingly not one talk about Istio).
-It shows that adoption of service meshes is increasing and many have great success in using them either for increased observability or to fulfill the security requirement of mutual TLS authentication between services.
+There were lots of experience reports on [Linkerd](https://linkerd.io).
+It shows that adoption of service meshes is increasing and many teams have great success in using them either for increased observability or to fulfill the security requirement of mutual TLS authentication between services.

 One new solution showed at Kubecon was of particular interest.
 Most of the current Service Meshes use a sidecar proxy which routes all traffic from the actual application container to any other pod in the cluster.
 Only a application with sidecar can be part of the mesh and the sidecar proxy configures any special routing like A/B testing, tracks traffic metrics and facilitates mutual TLS.
 This proxy adds overhead to the network and potentially complicates the network debugging when unexplained errors in the application suddenly happen.

 What if we could have a sidecar-less solution.
-This could be done using a eBPF-based Service Mesh. eBPF in it self is not new, Cilium is using it from the beginning for networking.
+This could be done using a eBPF-based Service Mesh. [eBPF](https://ebpf.io/) in it self is not new, [Cilium](https://cilium.io/) is using it from the beginning for networking.
 The advantage of eBPF is executing code in the Kernel instead of user-space without needing additional Kernel modules or modifying the Kernel source code.
 Adding service mesh features to it is the novelty of one of the newer versions to be released of Cilium.
 All the Layer 3-4 traffic routing can be done on eBPF level, for incoming traffic a envoy proxy is still needed on Layer 7 but only one proxy per node.
 The advantage is a less complex networking flow as the sidecar proxy is gone and also less latency.
 It remains to be seen whether a one proxy per-node solution is more performant and resilient than a per-host proxy solution.
 But it is still great to see an effort to simplify service meshes.

 The Service Mesh feature is currently in Beta since version 1.11.
 Combined with the observability UI Hubble it can be already used to increase the network observability inside your cluster.
 For traffic routing features, one needs to wait a bit longer since most of these features are not yet integrated but will come with version 1.12.
 What's great is that Cilium will be compatible with nearly all Service Mesh control planes to manage the service mesh configuration or traffic routing resources.
 Cilium has also been a CNCF incubating project since October 2021, so while it will still take some time to be fully used in all production environments, it is very promising as a package for all networking, observability and security needs.

+### wasmCloud

+There is a famous tweet from Solomon Hykes, the creator of Docker:

+"If WASM+WASI existed in 2008, we wouldn't have needed to created Docker.
+That's how important it is.
+Webassembly on the server is the future of computing."

+While the comparison might be exaggerated, it gives a hint of the innovation power of WebAssembly.
+One of the main benefits is higher security.
+While the Linux User Space API contains over 300 functions, the WebAssembly interface is limited to the few functions specific for your workload.
+Also WebAssembly is memory safe by design.

+How a WebAssembly powered cloud might look like can now be experienced on wasmcloud.dev.

+With wasmCloud you get a modular platform.
+With WebAssembly, you just write actors, which just contains the business logic.
+As such it does not contain technical code.
+This is added by capability providers such as HTTP-Servers, Postgres, AWS S3 or Logging.
+The modular system runs also locally and you benefit by an increased producity and portability.